firminoneto11/mysql-context-manager/README.md

 <div align='center'>
 <h3>👻 Why did you made this context manager? 👻</h3>
 </div>
 <p>When connecting to the MySQL database, often we have to create a connection, create a cursor, execute the queries and then close the cursor and connection.
-This process can be automated and simplified with via context manager.
+This process can be automated and simplified via context manager.
 Also, sometimes, we can forget to close the connections and that can lead to a major bug.
-So, with all of these things, i did some research and foud that the 'magic methods' could help in the design of the class that will work as context manager.</p>
+So, with all of these things, i did some research and found that the 'magic methods' could help in the design of the class that will work as a context manager.</p>
 <hr/>
 <!--Requirements-->
 <div align='center'>
 <h3>🤔 How can i use it? 🤔</h3>
 </div>
-<p>Untill the day i developed the code, there wasn't a MySQL connector for Python 3.9+ versions, so this context manager should work only for the MySQL supported Python versions.
+<p>Until the day i developed this code, there wasn't a MySQL connector for Python 3.9+ versions, so this context manager should work only for the MySQL supported Python versions.
 In my case, i used the 3.8.9 Python version.<br/>
 So the requirements are:

 - [x] Supported Python version by MySQL database.
 I used 3.8.9, but check your MySQL installer